bboldi/chat-gpt.assistant/README.md

-# Speech Assistant using OpenAI
+# Simple Speech Assistant using OpenAI

 This is a speech assistant built using OpenAI API.
 It allows you to speak to the microphone and converts your speech into text.
 The text is sent to OpenAI ChatGPT API which generates a response.
 The response is then read out loud to you using Google Speech.